jortle/asteroids/README.md

+# ChoccyMilk's Asteroids

-This project was a guided-tutorial from boot.dev to recreate the original asteroids game in python.
-I may continue it later and add some more stuff to it.
+## This project was a guided-tutorial from boot.dev to recreate the original asteroids game in python

-I have added a timer and am working on score tracking.

-I want to add textures to the asteroids, ship, bullets, and background.
-As well as power-ups, different difficulties, and possibly modes.
+The project from boot.dev is a pretty bare bones guided tutorial on how to make a game in python.
+I have added on many features and plan on adding more.
+Here I will list what I have completed and you can check the TODO file for what I want to add.

+* Timer
+* Score
+* Triangle hitbox - the tutorial has the player drawn as a triangle but the hitbox is a circle.
+I have updated the hitbox to fit the drawn player.